Skip to Main Content

 Afternoon:

-After lunch, we head back to Matsumoto to visit the Japan Ukiyo-E Museum.
+After lunch, we will head back to Matsumoto to visit the Japan Ukiyo-E Museum.
 Based on the private collection (more than 100,000 pieces) of the Sakai family dating back 300 years, the museum features a rotating display of about 100~150 images focusing on a seasonal theme, and rotating every two months or three months.
 A lovely way to enjoy this historic art form and end our day before returning to the hotel.

 Dinner: